-A lot of students plan on going into the MCAT ready to void it, some think about voiding it during the test.
-We discuss when you should actually void the MCAT.
+A lot of students plan on going into the MCAT ready to void it.
+Some think about voiding it during the test.
+Today we discuss when you should actually void the MCAT.

 This podcast is a collaboration with Next Step Test Prep to make sure you have the information you need to succeed on your MCAT test day.